dojot/dojot-training/README.md

 cd -
 ```

-Then, push it to the docker registry:
+Then, push it to the docker hub:

 ``` sh
 cd samples/decoder-node-base